rcrowther/vala-mode2/README.rst

   Types are only highlighted when they create new types, or appear in method declarations.

 Keywords are split into OO modifiers and minor
-  To the author there's a difference
+  To the author, there's a difference

 The highlighting rarely spills
   A byproduct of some of the coding.
 But the author don't regard this EMACS feature highly.